CELEBRATE BOOKS AND LITERACY WORLDWIDE

 NEW YORK: The city that never sleeps will host an ILAB Pop Up Book Fair at a most spectacular venue.
 Where?
 Stay tuned for more information coming soon.

 SEATTLE, WA: In the late 19th century Seattle was the gateway to Alaska during the Klondike Gold Rush, by the year 1910 it became one of the 25 largest cities of the United States, and up to the present it is an emerging industrial and cultural centre at the Pacific Northwest coast.
 Here, Ray Charles and Quincy Jones made their first steps as Jazz musicians.
 And who was born in Seattle?
 Yes!
 Jimi Hendrix!
-On 23 April 2016, the antiquarian booksellers who belong to the Pacific Northwest Chapter of the Antiquarian Booksellers' Association of America (ABAA) will host the final event of ILAB's 24 hours of celebrations of the rare book and its place in our world.
-In Seattle the ILAB booksellers will welcome you in the Madison Room at the Sorrento Hotel for an ILAB Pop Up Fair including a 6-hour appraisal event, lots of information about the antiquarian booksellers in the United States and their national association and a big fundraising for UNESCO's Forest Whitaker Peace and Development Initiative (WPDI) to help the children in South Sudan.
+On 23 April 2016 5, the antiquarian booksellers who belong to the Pacific Northwest Chapter of the Antiquarian Booksellers’ Association of America (ABAA) will host the final event of ILAB’s 24 hours of celebrations of the rare book and its place in our world.
+In Seattle the ILAB booksellers will welcome you in the Madison Room at the Sorrento Hotel for an ILAB Pop Up Fair including a 6-hour appraisal event, lots of information about the antiquarian booksellers in the United States and their national association and a big fundraising for the UNESCO project to help the children in South Sudan.

 This is a first overview of what will happen at the ILAB Pop Up Celebrations from Australia to Asia, Africa, all over Europe to the United States on UNESCO World Book and Copyright Day 23 April 2016.

-For 24 hours these and many more worldwide events will pop up one after the other to show that there is nothing more powerful than BOOKS, BOOKS, BOOKS!
-Take an atlas, go to Google Maps and look for an ILAB Pop Up Book Fair near you.
+For 24 hours, from Australia to the Pacific Northwest, these and many more worldwide events will pop up one after the other to show that there is nothing more powerful than BOOKS, BOOKS, BOOKS!
+Take an atlas, go to Google Maps and look for an ILAB Pop Up Book Fair near you!

 THE INTERNATIONAL LEAGUE OF ANTIQUARIAN BOOKSELLERS (ILAB) is the umbrella organization of the professional rare book trade uniting 22 national associations and around 2000 rare book dealers in 34 countries worldwide.